brifordwylie/aws_ml_engineer_capstone/README.md

 ## Algorithms and Techniques

-1. **Prediction Intervals using Bootstrapping**: Bootstrapping involves repeatedly sampling from the training data and fitting the model multiple times to generate a distribution of predictions.
-This can be used to estimate prediction intervals.
-This approach is robust and doesn't make assumptions about a particular distribution.

-2. **Quantile Regression**: A set of models with different objective functions that can provide quantile estimates for predictions, offering a broader sense of the distribution within the training data.
-It helps in understanding the range and variability of predictions by estimating a range of quantiles that provide a 'spread' of target values within that region of feature space.

-3. **K-Nearest Neighbors (KNN) Model**: This model uses the distances to the nearest neighbors in feature space.
-Observations that have close neighbors with low variance in their target values will have higher confidence values, while those in high variance neighborhoods or sparse regions will have lower confidence.

-4. **BayesianRidge Regressor**: This model provides point predictions with standard deviations that could serve as confidence metrics.
+1. **Bayesian Ridge Regressor**: This model provides point predictions with standard deviations that could serve as confidence metrics.
 However, since it assumes homoscedastic noise, this may not provide the row-level confidence differentiation needed for individual inference results.

-5. **GaussianProcess Regressor**: This probabilistic model naturally provides uncertainty estimates by modeling the covariance structure of the data.
+2. **Gaussian Process Regressor**: This probabilistic model naturally provides uncertainty estimates by modeling the covariance structure of the data.
 It excels with small datasets and smooth functions, providing both mean predictions and confidence intervals.
 However, it assumes smoothness in the underlying function and can struggle with noisy, high-dimensional data or when the smoothness assumption is violated.

+3. **MAPIE (Model Agnostic Prediction Interval Estimator)**: MAPIE provides conformal prediction intervals that are distribution-free and come with theoretical coverage guarantees.
+It can wrap any scikit-learn compatible model to generate prediction intervals through conformal inference methods like split conformal prediction or cross-conformal prediction.
+The key advantage is that it makes minimal assumptions about the underlying data distribution while providing statistically valid coverage rates.

-6. **MAPIE **: Natural Gradient Boosting [8] extends gradient boosting to probabilistic prediction by treating distributional parameters as targets for multiparameter boosting.
+4. **NGBoost**: Natural Gradient Boosting [8] extends gradient boosting to probabilistic prediction by treating distributional parameters as targets for multiparameter boosting.
 It provides full probability distributions for each prediction, enabling both point estimates and uncertainty quantification without assuming smoothness or homoscedasticity.
 This approach is particularly well-suited for complex, noisy datasets where traditional uncertainty methods may fail.

-7. **NGBoost**: Natural Gradient Boosting [8] extends gradient boosting to probabilistic prediction by treating distributional parameters as targets for multiparameter boosting.
-It provides full probability distributions for each prediction, enabling both point estimates and uncertainty quantification without assuming smoothness or homoscedasticity.
-This approach is particularly well-suited for complex, noisy datasets where traditional uncertainty methods may fail.
+5. **Bootstrap Ensemble**: Bootstrapping involves repeatedly sampling from the training data and fitting the model multiple times to generate a distribution of predictions.
+This can be used to estimate prediction intervals.
+This approach is robust and doesn't make assumptions about a particular distribution.

+6. **Quantile Regression**: A set of models with different objective functions that can provide quantile estimates for predictions, offering a broader sense of the distribution within the training data.
+It helps in understanding the range and variability of predictions by estimating a range of quantiles that provide a 'spread' of target values within that region of feature space.

+7. **K-Nearest Neighbors (KNN) Model**: This model uses the distances to the nearest neighbors in feature space.
+Observations that have close neighbors with low variance in their target values will have higher confidence values, while those in high variance neighborhoods or sparse regions will have lower confidence.

 **These models and endpoints will be implemented using AWS SageMaker, leveraging its robust infrastructure for training, deploying, and scaling machine learning models.**